Harrison Bader Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the fourth-fewest home runs in baseball (81 total, one per game).
+- The Cardinals allow the fourth-fewest home runs in baseball (82 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.